gitlevich/thinking-about-agents/attention-is-all-you-are.md

 **Attention** is the finite resource that lets an agent resolve contrasts and generate or regulate narratives.
 Finer resolution or more simultaneous contrasts spend more attention.

-**Resolution** is how finely a given contrast is sliced in this frame; higher resolution means more distinguishable positions along the same axis and more attention spent.
+**Resolution** is how finely a given contrast is sliced *within a chosen scale*; higher resolution means more distinguishable positions along the same axis and more attention spent.

 An **observer** is where observations register.
 It lives in the stream of observations as they update along the contrasts it can resolve.